 We want to strike down the Tasmanian Regional Forest Agreement as it is not protecting endangered species.
 In 2015 the Swift Parrott was moved from Endangered to Critically Endangered.

 If our application for appeal in the High Court is successful and we win, we will seek an injunction to stop Sustainable Timber Tasmania from carrying out any native forest logging without the Federal Environment Minister’s approval.
 We will also seek an injunction to repair any damage they have done, in breach of the EPBC Act.

 This means that Sustainable Timber Tasmania will no longer be able to log threatened species habitat as it chooses and will have to gain approval under national environmental laws.
 This will be a big win for threatened species such as the Tasmanian Devil, Masked Owl and the critically endangered Swift Parrot.

 What will a Great Forest Case win mean for the rest of Australia’s native forests?

-Barristers Ron Merkel QC and Tom Wood will represent our Foundation in the Federal Court.
+Barristers Ron Merkel QC and Tom Wood represented our Foundation in the Federal Court.
 Ron Merkel QC is a former Federal Court judge, known for taking on unusual but important cases.
 Ron represented Bob Brown and Jessica Hoyt in the successful High Court challenge to Tasmania’s anti-protest legislation in 2017.

-Which court is the case being heard in?
+Which court was the case heard in?

 Are donations to support this case tax-deductible?

-Yes, all donations are tax-deductible.
+Yes, all donations to the Bob Brown Foundation are tax-deductible.

 Haven’t there already been a similar court case?
 How will this be different from the Leadbeater’s Possums case?